ucan-wg/ucan-community-web/src/routes/index.md

 * Collaborative: users and services and delegate a subset of their access to others
 * Self-contained: the token contains all the information needed to verify it

-UCANs are all that we need to sign into multiple machines, delegate access for service providers to do things while we're offline, securely collaborate on documents with a team, and more.
-We get the flexibility of fine- or coarse-grained control, all controlled by the one who cares about the data the most: the user.
+UCANs are all you need to sign into multiple machines, delegate access for service providers to do things while you are offline, securely collaborate on documents with a team, and more.
+You get the flexibility of fine- or coarse-grained control, all controlled by the one who cares about the data the most: the user.

 We've implemented this as the authorization system for Fission, and are also making this available as a building block for developers to solve user authorization and delegation within their own applications.